-Compensation Decisions for 2020.
-In March 2020, the Compensation Committee reviewed the performance and compensation of the executive team and discussed the grant of equity-based awards to executive officers.
-The Compensation Committee also established the 2020 Primary Cash Bonus Plan for each of the Named Executive Officers and certain other vice presidents and director level employees of the Company.
-In addition, the 2020 VerityStream Bonus Plan was established for certain members of management of VerityStream, including Mr. Sousa.
+Compensation Decisions for 2021.
+In March 2021, the Compensation Committee reviewed the performance and compensation of the executive team and discussed the grant of equity-based awards to executive officers.
+The Compensation Committee also established the 2021 Primary Cash Bonus Plan for each of the Named Executive Officers and certain other vice presidents and director level employees of the Company.
+In addition, the 2021 VerityStream Bonus Plan was established for certain members of management of VerityStream, including Mr. Sousa.
 Such bonus plans reflect tiered cash bonuses as a percentage of base salary for exceeding certain levels of performance noted below.
-Under these plans, consistent with our 2019 bonus plans, Messrs.
+Under these plans, consistent with our 2020 bonus plans, Messrs.
 Frist and Pearson will be eligible to receive a maximum payout of 40 percent of base salary, Messrs.
-Collier and Roberts will be eligible to receive a maximum payout of 30 percent of base salary, and Mr. Sousa will be eligible to receive a maximum payout of 8 percent of base salary under the 2020 Primary Cash Bonus Plan based on the Company's level of attainment of non-GAAP operating income.
-In addition, Mr. Sousa will be eligible to receive a maximum payout of 32 percent of base salary under the 2020 VerityStream Bonus Plan based on the level of attainment of VerityStream's non-GAAP operating income.
-For purposes of the 2020 Primary Cash Bonus Plan, non-GAAP operating income is defined as our consolidated GAAP income from continuing operations, as adjusted for bonuses, acquisition-related expenses incurred during the year, and operating income (loss) from acquisitions consummated during the year.
-Non-GAAP operating income for purposes of the VerityStream Bonus Plan is VerityStream's GAAP operating income, as adjusted for bonuses, acquisition-related expenses with respect to VerityStream incurred during the year, and operating income (loss) from acquisitions consummated during the year with respect to VerityStream.
+Collier and Roberts will be eligible to receive a maximum payout of 8 percent of base salary under the 2021 Primary Cash Bonus Plan based on the Company's level of attainment of adjusted EBITDA.
+In addition, Mr. Sousa will be eligible to receive a maximum payout of

+32 percent of base salary under the 2021VerityStream Bonus Plan based on the level of attainment of VerityStream's adjusted EBITDA.
+For purposes of the 2021 Primary Cash Bonus Plan, adjusted EBITDA is defined as our consolidated adjusted EBITDA, as adjusted for bonuses, acquisition-related expenses incurred during the year, and adjusted EBITDA from acquisitions consummated during the year.
+Adjusted EBITDA for purposes of the VerityStream Bonus Plan is VerityStream's adjusted EBITDA, as adjusted for bonuses, acquisition-related expenses with respect to VerityStream incurred during the year, and adjusted EBITDA from acquisitions consummated during the year with respect to VerityStream.

-The Compensation Committee also approved the grant of time-based RSUs to management during the March 2020 meeting in the amounts set forth below.
+The Compensation Committee also approved the grant of time-based RSUs to management during the March 2021 meeting in the amounts set forth below.
 Such RSUs will vest annually in increasing increments of 15%, 20%, 30%, and 35% as of the first, second, third and fourth anniversaries of the grant date, respectively.

-The table below summarizes the 2020 base salary levels and 2020 equity-based incentive awards for the Named Executive Officers.
+The table below summarizes the 2021 base salary levels and 2021 equity-based incentive awards for the Named Executive Officers.

-RSUs Subject to 20 020 Base Time-Based Name and Title S Salary (1) Vesting Robert A. Frist, Jr., Chief Executive Officer \$ 365,000 5,729 J. Edward Pearson, President and Chief Operating Officer 355,000 5,729 Michael Sousa, Senior Vice President and President, VerityStream 355,000 5,729 Scott A. Roberts, Senior Vice President and Chief Financial Officer 262,500 5,226 Michael M. Collier, Senior Vice President, Corporate Development and General Counsel 293,000 7,839
+RSUs Subject to 2 Time-Based Name and Title Salary (1) Vesting Robert A. Frist, Jr., Chief Executive Officer \$ 361,000 5,717 J. Edward Pearson, President and Chief Operating Officer 355,000 5,717 Michael Sousa, Senior Vice President and President, VerityStream 355,000 5,717 Scott A. Roberts, Senior Vice President and Chief Financial Officer 275,000 5,215 Michael M. Collier, Senior Vice President, Corporate Development and General Counsel 300,000 5,215

-(1) Effective May 1, 2020
+(1) Effective May 1, 2021

 Tax Deductibility of Compensation.
-Section 162(m) of the Code generally disallows a corporate deduction for compensation over \$1.0 million paid to the Company's Chief Executive Officer and certain other executive officers.
+Section 162(m) of the Internal Revenue Code generally disallows a corporate deduction for compensation over \$1.0 million paid to the Company's Chief Executive Officer and certain other executive officers.
 Prior to the enactment of the Tax Cuts and Jobs Act ("TCJA") that was signed into law on December 22, 2017, this limitation did not apply to "qualified performance-based compensation" within the meaning of Section 162(m).
 As the result of the enactment of the TCJA, the exception of allowing the full deductibility of "qualified performance-based compensation" no longer applies to compensation paid after January 1, 2018 unless paid pursuant to a written binding contract in effect prior to November 2, 2017.